Jpinkerton-Sec/CyberSec-Portfolio/README.md

 ## Projects

 ### 1. Vulnerability Assessment Lab
-> Tools: Nessus Essentials, VirtualBox, Ubuntu
+> Tools: Nessus Essentials, Windows 11

 Ran vulnerability scans against a local VM environment, documented findings by CVSS score, and wrote a basic remediation report.
 The goal was to get hands-on with the kind of workflow a vulnerability analyst would actually follow rather than just knowing it theoretically from CySA+ prep.